Reading time: 5 minutes

 People’s attitudes to retirement are changing as well, with most now considering it as something that will happen over a period of time.
 The Smart survey found that 55% of respondents expected retirement to be an event with several stages.
 Only 16% of over 55-year-olds expected it to be a one-off event, with one third of all respondents expecting they will continue to work part-time during retirement.

-While 40% of Australians expect to retire between the age of 65-69, 7% say they don’t think they will ever retire.
+While 40% of Australians expect to retire between the ages of 65 and 69, 7% say they don’t think they will ever retire.

 Meanwhile, the Roy Morgan Superannuation Satisfaction Report found that Australian’s satisfaction with superannuation rose by 7 percentage points over the year to April 2021.
 The rating of 71.7% represents a record high level of customer satisfaction with superannuation funds.